Julia Trotzki

 ✅ Fresh mint

-✅ Soda (sparkling water)
+✅ Soda (carbonated mineral water)

-✅ Crushed ice (alternatively ice cubes, crushed small)
+✅ Crushed ice (alternatively, small ice cubes)

 1️⃣ Squeeze the half lime directly into the glass to get the fresh juice.

-3️⃣ Clap the mint leaves between your hands to release the essential oils, then add them to the glass.
+3️⃣ Clap the mint leaves briefly between your hands to release the essential oils, then add them to the glass.

 ➡ Tip: